gSchool/story-writing/README.md

 |2 (Min for Chore & Spike) | No | No | Yes|
 |5 (Complex OR unknowns)| Yes | OR Yes | Yes |
 |8 (Complex AND unknown (DON’T DO IT!))| YES | AND YES | Yes |

+---

+## Story Splitting

+There are many techniques for splitting stories.
+Here are some of the most useful ones.
+There are more below if you need more ideas on splitting, but for a lot of cases these three patterns can get you started!

+- **Split by user roles**

+Teachers interact with instructional software differently from students.
+Administrators interact with a system differently from normal users.
+By defining the different roles in your system, you can split features and stories to address the unique needs of each role.

+- **Split by user personas**

+Even in the same role, different people interact with software in different ways.
+A power user may want lots of keyboard shortcuts.
+A casual user may want a lot of intuitive, hand-holdy forms of guidance.
+Handicapped/disabled users may need very different ways of interacting with the system, even though they are doing the same tasks as other users.

+- **Split by target device**

+You can’t assume that users are interacting with your system using a standard desktop.
+Various smartphones and other devices need to be considered in your stories.
+Splitting stories by device can provide a more natural experience for your users.

+### Split Conditions

+When a story has multiple items listed in the 'what' category, consider making each a separate story.
+When you see words like "and" or "or" ask yourself, are all these necessary right now?

+> Example:
+>
+> User Story: As a customer I want to create an order and pay for the order using a credit card so I can get something to eat.
+>
+> 1. As a customer I want to create an order
+> 2. As a customer I want to pay for my order using a credit card

+### Zero/One/Many

+With the zero/one/many approach, you ask these three questions:

+- What happens if we are dealing with nothing?
+- What happens if we are dealing with one thing?
+- What happens if we are dealing with many things?